henrikmathiesen/types-everywhere/README.md

 If running a TypeScript compiler from the command line or from Grunt (like we do), and we specify options there, tsconfig is not really needed.
 https://www.typescriptlang.org/docs/handbook/tsconfig-json.html

+Lets test underscore, again they are behind our version

+Next, Angular, does not match our version

+Doing the rest, many version missmatches

+moment, message about they providing their own (I want all typings in one place!), https://www.npmjs.com/package/@types/moment
+@types has these for toaster, dont know if it fits us, https://www.npmjs.com/package/@types/toastr

+We got the rest (see info/typings-we-need.txt)